christosZac/6loWPAN-gateway/README.md

 1. A gateway host machine with access to the Internet, like RPi.
 2. One Zolertia [Remote](https://github.com/Zolertia/Resources/wiki/RE-Mote) or [Firefly](https://github.com/Zolertia/Resources/wiki/Firefly) mote which will provide the 802.15.4 interface to the gateway.
 3. Tools for compiling and flashing Contiki code.
 This  step is required for flashing the edge-router and is optional for flashing motes of the wireless network.
-Step-by-step instructions on installing on various platforms can be found [here]().
+Step-by-step instructions on installing on various platforms can be found [here](https://github.com/Zolertia/Resources/wiki/Toolchain-and-tools).
 4. Apache Maven in order to compile californium-proxy.
 Detailed steps on installing can be found [here](https://maven.apache.org/install.html).

-##Set up
+##Deployment
 ###Border Router
 Follow these steps to get a IPv6 edge router Up&Running: